codex-storage/codex-spec/specs/marketplace.md

 ```

-Notes about some parameters:
+The meaning of the Request parameters is given below:

+> Note that not all parameters are defined.
+I think that in a formal spec we need to introduce all of them, even shortly.

 `cid`

 An identifier used to locate the Manifest representing the dataset.
-- MUST be a [CIDv1](https://github.com/multiformats/cid#cidv1) with sha-256 based [multihash](https://github.com/multiformats/multihash).
+- MUST be a [CIDv1](https://github.com/multiformats/cid#cidv1), sha-256 [multihash](https://github.com/multiformats/multihash).
-- Data it represents SHOULD be discoverable in the network, otherwise the Request will get canceled.
+- The data it represents SHOULD be discoverable in the network, otherwise the Request MUST be canceled.

 `reward`

-- It MUST be an amount of tokens offered per slot per second.
+- It MUST be an amount of Codex Tokens offered per slot per second.
-- The Ethereum address that submits the `requestStorage()` transaction MUST have [approval](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) for transfer of at least the same amount on the ERC20 based token, that the network uses.
+- The Ethereum address that submits the `requestStorage()` transaction MUST have [approval](https://docs.openzeppelin.com/contracts/2.x/api/token/erc20#IERC20-approve-address-uint256-) for transfer of at least the same amount on Codex Tokens.

+> The second item could have a better explanation.
+E.g., it is not clear, who is the `approver`.

 `collateral`